 So, it is sufficient to add checking of TX profile in the line highlighted in the above.

-When one or multiple SL DRX is configured, the MAC entity shall:
+When one or multiple SL DRX is configured and upper layers indicate support of SL DRX, the MAC entity shall:

 We have proposed corresponding CR in the appendix.